catchpoint/terraform-provider-catchpoint/docs/resources/web_test.md

 - `division_id` (Number) The Division where the Test will be created
 - `end_time` (String) End time for the Test in ISO format like 2024-12-30T04:59:00Z
-- `monitor` (String) The monitor to use for the Web Test.
-Supported: 'object', 'chrome', 'emulated', 'playback', 'mobile playback', 'mobile'
 - `product_id` (Number) The parent Product under which the Test will be created
-- `start_time` (String) Start time for the Test in ISO format like 2024-12-30T04:59:00Z
 - `status` (String) Test status: active or inactive
 - `test_name` (String) The name of the Test
 - `test_url` (String) The URL to be tested.
 Example: https://www.catchpoint.com